Physics-50/Module-2/docs/week3.md

 You should submit the following on Gradescope:

 + The plot used to determine the wavelength of your laser.
-This plot must include the uncertainties on your data points and a line of best fit that has been determined with a weighted fit.
+This plot must include the uncertainties of your data points and a line of best fit that has been determined with a weighted fit.
 As always, make sure to include units on your axis labels.
 You will be asked to upload this plot 3 times.
 You should upload the same plot each time.
 You do not need to write a caption.

 + A link to your assigned spreadsheet with your experimental data and analysis.